PracticingDeveloper/practicingruby.com/_posts/2011-11-09-binary-file-formats.md

 categories: articles
 author: Gregory Brown
 permalink: articles/binary-file-formats
+summary: Read and write bitmap files using only a few dozen lines of Ruby code.
+issue_number: '2.12'
 ---

 Even if we rarely give them much thought, binary file formats are everywhere.